sabaton-rs/sabaton-mw/src/doc/doc.md

  The `NodeBuilder` structure provides a builder pattern to create the node.

-We can create a node using the "Default" trait implementation for structure NodeBuilder.
+We can create a node using the "Default" trait implementation for structure `NodeBuilder`.
 For example:

 ```rust